mmikowski/powercss/README.md

 Of course, if that was all that PowerCSS provided, why bother?
-It would still be simpler to create static CSS a text editor.
-However, when you need run-time powered, highly compressed, and high-performance CSS techniques, PowerCSS really starts to shine.
+It certainly is simpler to create static CSS a text editor when one wants just static styling.
+However, when we need run-time powered CSS with high performance and compressability, that's where PowerCSS really starts to shine.

 ## The Allure of Options
 Even the default behavior of compressed PowerCSS can results in benefits